If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves

-- Secure the jar with a tea towel or coffee filter and rubber band.
+Secure the jar with a tea towel or coffee filter and a rubber band.
 Place the jar in a warm location - between 75°-85°.
 Colder temperatures = mold, so make sure the room is between those temperatures!

-- Let it sit between 7- 21 days out of direct sunlight in a ventilated area.
+Let it sit between 7- 21 days out of direct sunlight in a ventilated area.
 Begin tasting the kombucha on day 7.
 If it tastes too sweet, let it ferment longer.
-I like to brew mine for 14-21 days, depending upon the season.
+I like to brew mine for 14-21 days, depending on the season.